Raleigh Rainwater Rewards

 - Tree wells.

-Participants may receive 75 to 90 percent reimbursement for their project based on available funding and project cost.
-Projects in high-priority areas are likely to receive 90 percent reimbursement since it is in an area that is significantly impacted by water pollution and requires more immediate attention.
+Depending on your location, you may receive 75 to 90 percent reimbursement for your project once it is complete.
+Reimbursement is based on available funding and project cost.
+Projects in high-priority areas are likely to receive 90 percent reimbursement since it is in an area that is more severely polluted and needs more immediate attention.

-(Please note: Funding support may not include removing existing impermeable pavement to replace with permeable pavers or structural support for green roofs.)
+(Please note: Funding support may not include removing existing impermeable pavement to replace it with permeable pavement or structural support for green roofs.
+Also, projects that are likely to receive $30,000 or more in funding are required to follow land-use restrictions.)

-Find Out How Much You Can Save - Enter in your address to see if your project is within a priority area (receiving 90 percent reimbursement) or outside a priority area (receiving 75 percent reimbursement).
+Find Out How Much You Can Save - Enter in your address to see if your project is in a priority area.

 There is a three-step approval process for this program.
 Projects are reviewed by: